Ministry of Home Affairs (Brunei): Organisation

 The ministry oversees the following departments:

 Budget

 In the 2022–23 fiscal year, the ministry has been allocated a budget of B$128 million, a 1.5 percent decrease from the previous year.

-Ministers
+List of ministers

 The ministry is headed by a minister (menteri) and is a member of the Council of Cabinet Ministers, the cabinet of Brunei.
 The minister is assisted by a permanent secretary and the latter with two deputy permanent secretaries.
 The first Minister of Home Affairs was Hassanal Bolkiah, the Sultan of Brunei.
 In the cabinet reshuffle in 1986, the post was given to Isa Ibrahim, who became the first ordinary citizen to have taken the office.